tenorviol/node-facebook-sdk/readme.md

 node.js Facebook SDK
 ====================

-This is a port of Facebook's [php SDK library](http://github.com/facebook/php-sdk).
+This is a port of Facebook's [PHP SDK library](http://github.com/facebook/php-sdk).

 > The [Facebook Platform](http://developers.facebook.com/) is
 > a set of APIs that make your application more social.
 Read more about